BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking5-8.md

 - Do you think parents should often praise their children?
   - Absolutely!
 I think praise is crucial for a child’s development.
 It’s  not about showering them with empty compliments, but genuinely  acknowledging their efforts and achievements, no matter how small.
 It builds their self-esteem and encourages them to take risks and try  new things.
 However, it’s important to praise effort rather than  innate ability to foster a growth mindset.
 - Have you ever been praised or encouraged by your teacher?
   - Yes, absolutely!
 I still remember my biology teacher in high school praising a project I did on ecosystems.
-She said, 'Your research shows real depth-I can tell you put genuine effort into this.'
+She said, 'Your research shows real depth - I can tell you put genuine effort into this.'
 It wasn’t just about the grade; her words made me feel seen and motivated.Later, when I struggled with a chemistry exam, that same teacher encouraged me: 'Don’t let one setback define you-focus on progress.'
 Her belief in me pushed me to improve.
-That mix of recognition and gentle guidance had a lasting impact—it taught me that effort matters and resilience pays off.
+That mix of recognition and gentle guidance had a lasting impact - it taught me that effort matters and resilience pays off.